ryedin/site/_documentation/ssl.md

     $ convox deploy

-Your app will now be able to serve unencrypted traffic on port 443.
-To enable SSL traffic, you'll need to upload the your SSL certificate.
+Your app is now configured to serve unencrypted traffic on port 443.
+To enable SSL traffic, you'll need to upload your SSL certificate.

 ### Upload your certificate